-- a) permit stormwater to be temporarily retained and reused by the System; - b) keep the system clean and free of silt rubbish and debris; - c) maintain renew and repair as reasonably required from time to time the whole or part of the system so that it functions in a safe and efficient manner; - d) carry out the matters referred to in paragraphs (b) and (c) at the Owners expense; - e) not make any alterations to the system or elements thereof without prior consent in writing of the Council and not interfere with the system or by its act or omission cause it to be interfered with so that it does not function or operate properly;

-- permit the Council or its authorised agents from time to time upon giving reasonable notice (but at any time and without notice in the case of an emergency) to enter and inspect the land with regard to compliance with the requirements of this covenant; - g) comply with the terms of any written notice issued by Council in respect to the requirements of this clause within the time stated in the notice; and - h) where the Owner fails to comply with the Owner's obligations under this covenant, permit the Council or its agents at all times and on reasonable notice at the Owner's cost to enter the land with equipment, machinery or otherwise to carry out the works required by those obligations.
+- a) Permit stormwater to be temporarily retained by the system. - b) Keep the system clean and free of silt rubbish and debris. - c) Maintain renew and repair as reasonably required from time to time the whole or part of the system so that it functions in a safe and efficient manner and in doing so complete the same within the time and in the manner reasonably specified in written notice issued by Council. - d) Carry out the matters referred to in paragraphs (b) and (c) at the owner's expense. - e) Not make any alterations to the system or elements thereof without prior consent in writing of the Council and not interfere with the system or by its act or omission cause it to be interfered with so that it does not function or operate properly. - f) Permit Council or its authorised agents from time to time upon giving reasonable notice (but at any time and without notice in the case of an emergency) to enter and inspect the land with regard to compliance with the requirements of this covenant. - g) Comply with the terms of any written notice issued by Council in respect to the requirements of this clause within the time reasonably stated in the notice. - h) Where the owner fails to comply with the owner's obligations under this covenant, permit Council or its agents at all times and on reasonable notice at the owner's cost to enter the land with equipment, machinery or otherwise to carry out the works required by those obligations. - i) Indemnify the Council against all claims or actions and costs arising from those claims or actions which Council may suffer or incur in respect of the system and caused by an act or omission by the owners in respect of the owner's obligations under this condition. - Note: This condition has been imposed to ensure that owners are aware of require maintenance requirements for their stormwater systems. - Note: This condition is supplementary to the owner(s) obligations and Council's rights under any positive covenant.

-The Owner

-- a) indemnifies the Council from and against all claims, demands, suits, proceedings or actions in respect of any injury, damage, loss, cost, or liability (Claims) that may be sustained, suffered, or made against the Council arising in connection with the performance of the Owner's obligations under this covenant except if, and to the extent that, the Claim arises because of the Council's negligence or default; and - b) releases the Council from any Claim it may have against the Council arising in connection with the performance of the Owner's obligations under this covenant except if, and to the extent that, the Claim arises because of the Council's negligence or default.

-Note: This condition has been imposed to ensure that owners are aware of require maintenance requirements for their stormwater systems.

-Note: This condition is supplementary to the owner(s) obligations and Council's rights under any positive covenant.